jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (4) The Teachers Council may recover from a teacher as a debt due to it costs required under subsection (3) to be paid to the Teachers Council by the teacher.

 ### 137 Offences
-(1) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, who— (a) makes to the Teachers Council any statement as to any person's qualifications or experience that would amount to perjury if made on oath in judicial proceedings; or
+(1) Every person commits an offence, and is liable on conviction to a fine not exceeding $2,000, who— (a) makes to the Teachers Council any statement as to any person's qualifications or experience that would amount to perjury if made on oath in judicial proceedings; or
   (b) not being a registered teacher uses, or permits to be used, in connection with the person's name or business, the words registered teacher, or any words or initials intended or likely to make any other person believe that the person is a registered teacher; or
   (c) wilfully makes, or causes to be made, a false entry in or falsification of the register or a practising certificate; or